Securing Automation: Exploring Ansible Vault Essentials

 Decrypting encrypted files

-Decrypting encrypted files in Ansible Vault involves using the ansible-vault decrypt
+Decrypting encrypted files in Ansible Vault involves using the ansible-vault decrypt command.
+Here's a step-by-step guide:

 Create Encrypted File: